griffithlab/civic-docs/docs/model/variants/name.rst

                                           Copy Number Gain
                                           {sequence feature}               Complex combination between two different types of variants in the same gene (e.g. missense and copy number gain).
 Boolean order of operations and parentheses should be used when needed.
 V600                             *BRAF*   Protein Altering Variant         Categorical variant involving a single amino acid position with multiple possible changes.
-Non-V600                         *BRAF*   Protein Altering Variant         Categorical variant excluding a common hotspot This variant describes all *BRAF* mutations that are not at the V600 locus.
+Non-V600                         *BRAF*   Protein Altering Variant         Categorical variant excluding a common hotspot.
+This variant describes all *BRAF* mutations that are not at the V600 locus.
-*214C (c.641_642insC)            *VHL*    Stop Lost                        Use * rather than Ter to indicate a stop codon.
+\*214C (c.641_642insC)            *VHL*    Stop Lost                        Use \* rather than Ter to indicate a stop codon.
 D770_N771insNPG                  *EGFR*   Conservative In-frame Insertion  In-frame insertion of one or more amino acids.
 V560del                          *KIT*    Conservative In-frame Deletion   In-frame deletion of one or more amino acids.
 E746_T751delinsVA                *EGFR*   Delins {sequence feature}        Replacement of one or more amino acids with one or more amino acids.